svetlanamutu/ud036_StarterCode/README.md

 ## Possible issues
 Older Python versions may not work with this code since some libraries changed in 3.7.0 version.

+## Notes
+You will notice that there are two image files in this repository: LifeOfPi.jpg and TheIntouchables.jpg.
+The reason why these image files are not opened from a remote location, like the images of the other two movies, is that I could not easily find them in Wikimedia.

 ## License
 GNU GPLv3